Examples

 That's simply never easy, regardless of the circumstances.

-The best advice I can give, and the only thing that seems to work for me, is
+The best advice I can give, and the only thing that seems to work for

 to focus on you.